biicode/docs/c++/installation.rst

 3. Verify your installation
 ---------------------------

-Once you have installed the tools, you should check they are working properly.
+Once you have installed the tools, **you should check they are working properly**.
 Open a terminal window and run the following commands.
 If the output messages look similar to these, the tools are successfully installed.

 .. code-block:: bash